The department provides a series of programs and grants to support Victoria's sporting sector and visitor economy.

 The Office of Racing within the Department of Jobs, Precincts and Regions is responsible for providing policy and legislative support to the Minister for Racing; delivering the Government's racing agenda; minor licencing such as Calcutta Sweepstakes and mixed sports gatherings; licensing of race clubs and racecourses; and delivering the Victorian Racing Industry Fund (VRIF) grants program.

-The Tourism, Events and Visitor Economy (TEVE) branch is responsible for strengthening the profile of tourism and events across government and influencing strategic reforms and economic outcomes for the sector.
+The Tourism, Events and Priority Infrastructure branch (formally Tourism, Events and Visitor Economy) is responsible for strengthening the profile of tourism and events across government and influencing strategic reforms and economic outcomes for the sector.

 Visit Victoria is Victoria's tourism marketing and events company, responsible for marketing the state and securing new business, cultural and sporting events for our world-class events calendar.

 The Victorian Government has released a four-year Visitor Economy Recovery and Reform Plan that will help revitalise and grow Victorian tourism after the impacts of bushfires and the global pandemic.

 Informed by the findings of the Regional Tourism Review Regional Tourism Review Consultation Findings (PDF 430.06 KB), the plan is underpinned by an investment of $633 million and serves as a whole-of-state strategy, with a goal of achieving $35 billion in annual visitor expenditure supporting 300,000 jobs by June 2024.

 Active Victoria – A strategic framework for sport and recreation in Victoria 2017-21

 Active Victoria is our plan to strengthen the sport and recreation sector, boost participation and ensure every Victorian has the chance to be involved.

 Change Our Game